Why the EFHW Inverted-L Works Without Radials

 When hams say radials, they usually mean the ground system under a vertical monopole: lots of wires on or under the soil.

-Those radials exist because a ¼-wave vertical has maximum RF current at the base (right where you feed it).
-The “other half” of the antenna is effectively the ground plane / earth return.
-Bare soil is lossy at RF, so without radials, a meaningful chunk of power gets burned up as heat instead of being radiated.
+Those radials exist because a ¼-wave vertical has maximum RF current near the base, right where you feed it.
+The “other half” of the antenna is effectively the ground plane or earth return.
+Bare soil is lossy at RF, so without radials, a meaningful chunk of power can be burned up as heat instead of being radiated.

-So for a ¼-wave vertical, radials are mainly about efficiency: reducing ground loss by providing a low-resistance RF return.
+So for a ¼-wave vertical, radials are mainly about efficiency and repeatability: they reduce ground loss and provide a predictable RF return.

 A true EFHW on its lowest band is a half-wavelength radiator.
 On a half-wave wire: